MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/join-datasets.md

    * Select the **Delete Join** (trashcan) icon to delete it from the list.
    * Select the **Share** icon next to the name to share access to this data with other users.

-## Add and view analysis
+## Create and view analysis

 > [!Note]
-> Users who are assigned the Analyst role in Admin settings will only see the **Joined Datasets** page.
+> Only users who are assigned the analyst role or have create joins permissions for joined datasets in the Admin settings will see the **Joined Datasets** page.

 1. In Workplace Analytics Azure Templates, select **Join Datasets** > **Joined Datasets**.
 2. Select the dataset name from the list.